Nora Aunor: 1960s

 After winning Tawag ng Tanghalan in 1967, Aunor made her first appearance as a guest at Timi Yuro's Araneta Coliseum concert.
-She made her first TV appearance as a guest in An Evening with Pilita hosted by Pilita Corrales and Carmen on Camera hosted by Carmen Soriano.
+She made her first TV appearance as a guest on An Evening with Pilita, hosted by Pilita Corrales, and Carmen on Camera, hosted by Carmen Soriano.

 On October 2, 1967, Aunor signed an eight-picture non-exclusive contract with Sampaguita Pictures, with the assurance that she would be given a singing part.
-Aunor made several youth-oriented films like All Over The World and Way Out of the Country.
-From September to December 1967, Aunor had supporting and minor roles in six films.
-Meanwhile, she made several singles like "Moonlight Becomes You" and "There's Just Forever" for Citation Records, and "No Return, No Exchange" and "You Are My First Love" for Jasper Recording.
+Aunor made several youth-oriented films, including All Over The World and Way Out of the Country.
+From September to December 1967, she had supporting and minor roles in six films.
+Meanwhile, she made several singles, including "Moonlight Becomes You" and "There's Just Forever" for Citation Records and "No Return, No Exchange" and "You Are My First Love" for Jasper Recording.

-By the beginning of 1969, she appeared in films such as 9 Teeners, and Young Girl, where she was teamed up for the first time with Tirso Cruz III.
-That year her contract with Sampaguita Pictures expired and she made films with other studios, including Banda 24 and Drakulita for Barangay, Oh Delilah, Karate Showdown, Pabandying-Bandying and Adriana.
+By 1969, she appeared in films such as 9 Teeners and Young Girl, where she teamed up for the first time with Tirso Cruz III.
+That year her contract with Sampaguita Pictures expired and she made films with other studios, including Banda 24 and Drakulita for Barangay, Oh Delilah, Karate Showdown, Pabandying-Bandying, and Adriana.

-Tower Records gave Aunor her first starring role opposite Tirso Cruz III, the D' Musical Teenage Idols by Tower Productions, directed by Artemio Marquez and shown on September 23, 1969.
-Three days after, on September 26, 1969, Sampaguita Pictures released its 34th-anniversary presentation, Fiesta Extravaganza.
+Tower Records gave Aunor her first starring role opposite Cruz, the D' Musical Teenage Idols by Tower Productions, directed by Artemio Marquez and released on September 23, 1969.
+On September 26, Sampaguita Pictures released its 34th-anniversary presentation, Fiesta Extravaganza.

-Superstar, Aunor's musical variety show began airing in 1967, which eventually held the record as the longest-running musical variety show on Philippine prime-time TV, staying on air for 22 years.
-During the coronation of Aunor as muse of Sampaguita Family Club, Tirso gave her a doll "Maria Leonora Theresa", which reportedly became the most popular doll in Philippine showbiz history.
+Superstar, Aunor's musical variety show, began airing in 1967, and eventually became the longest-running musical variety show on Philippine prime-time TV, airing for 22 years.
+During Aunor's coronation as the muse of Sampaguita Family Club, Tirso gave her a doll, "Maria Leonora Theresa", which reportedly became the most popular doll in Philippine showbiz history.